On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: CONCLUSIONS SUMMARY

 (a5) The rate at which the high-frequency breakpoint $f_{b}$ of the magnetic power spectrum drifts to lower frequencies with distance scales naturally with the rate at which the ion inertial scale, $d_i$, grows with distance.
 In other words, the high-frequency point $f_{b}$ is observed to remain anchored in $\kappa d_{i}$.

 For fast streams, $V_{sw} \geq ~400 km s^{-1}$, we find:

 (b1) Closer to the Sun, the energy injection range, $\kappa d_{i} \leq 10^{-3}$, of the spectrum is dominated by parallel fluctuations.
 Within 0.1 AU, this range exhibits a quite extended shallow region with a scaling index of $\approx -0.8$.
 This region appears to steepen towards -1 with increasing distance, providing evidence for the Parametric decay instability (PDI) as as generating mechanism for the $k_{||}^{-1}$ spectrum in the fast solar wind \citep{chandran_2018}.
-For a more detailed discussion see (Huang et al., submitted to APJ).

 (b2) In MHD scales, the scaling of both the parallel and perpendicular spectra does not exhibit a clear radial trend.
 Within 0.1 au, the scaling of the perpendicular spectrum is consistent with $-5/3$.
 Beyond 0.1 AU, the perpendicular spectral index fluctuates between -1.49 and -1.55.
 For parallel fluctuations, the inertial range scaling remains remarkably similar across all heliographic bins.
 The spectral index progressively steepens towards smaller scales from -5/3 towards -2, where a narrow range of scales over which the local spectral index obtains a constant value is observed.